molgenis/league-of-robots/roles/yum_repos/README.md

     - rsyslog
 #
 # Same as above, but instead of listing all repo IDs explicitly,
-# we now use tags to select 2 groups/collections of repos that share the same tag
+# we now use a standard filter and tags to select 2 groups/collections of repos that share the same tag
 # and append 1 explicit repo ID to that list.
 #
 managed_yum_repos: